 Fort Nelson History

-The non-aboriginal history of Fort Nelson, BC goes back to 1805 when the Northwest Company established a fur trading post near its present day location.
-The community has had five separate locations, with the fifth being the current location.
+The non-aboriginal history of Fort Nelson, BC goes back to 1805 when the Northwest Company first established a fur trading post near its present day location.
+There is evidence that the community has had five separate locations, with the fifth being the current location.

 Fort Nelson is named for Admiral Horatio Nelson after his success at the Battle of Trafalger in 1805.